Home

 Music is an integral part of my writing, so I conjured a playlist of some of the songs I’ve listened to while writing the first book.
 The music roughly aligns with the plot of the book.
 Please enjoy 🙂

-- A Sneak Peak from The Twin Paradox, Bane War Vol. III
+• A Sneak Peak from Mercy Maiming, Bane War Vol. III

 Battle of Gettysburg